adieunix/wiihacks-wiki/wiki/rules/rules.md

    * your post is in all caps or a wall of text.
    * your title has nothing to actually do with your issue.
 Just that you have one.
-   * there's no information in it and you have to be asked everything.
+   * there is no information in it and you have to be asked everything.
-   * someone makes a suggestion, and you reply that you've already done it and you hadn't mentioned it until then.
+   * someone makes a suggestion, and you reply that you have already done it and you had not mentioned it until then.
-   * we have information in the wiki regarding your specific problem and you haven't gone through them yet.
+   * we have information in the wiki regarding your specific problem and you have not gone through them yet.
-   * searching google/ddg or even in the subreddit can locate a solution that you haven't tried.
+   * searching google/ddg or even in the subreddit can locate a solution that you have not tried.
    * your main issue is you want someone to do something for you.
    * your question is covered in our F.A.Q. or recommended guide.

    This list is not exhaustive, but meant to give you examples of what will be removed.
-Keep missing the mark after being given a warning and you'll be given a ban.

 # Bans and Circumventing Bans

-  Bans will be determined by the type and magnitude of violation and whether or not its a repeated occurance.
+  Bans will be determined by the type and magnitude of violation and whether or not its a repeated occurrence, and what the history of the user account looks like.

   All spambots will be banned permanently.

   We know that accounts are anonymous.
 We expect people to circumvent bans by creating new accounts.
-We will ban the new account if a) it violates a rule that warrants it, and b) we discover you're circumventing the ban.
+We will ban the new account if a) it violates a rule that warrants it, and b) we discover you are circumventing the ban.

   You will also be reported to reddit for violating their [Site-Wide Rules](https://www.reddithelp.com/en/categories/rules-reporting/account-and-community-restrictions/what-ban-evasion).